 Continuation of VIS 141A, where students extend their programming capabilities to include such areas as image processing, multimedia, and interactive 3-D graphics programming contextualized by a further exploration of topics in algorithmic and procedural modeling.
 Portfolio required for admission.
-Prerequisite: VIS 141A/ICAM 102.
+Prerequisite: VIS 141A/ICAM 102, department stamp required.
 Note: Materials fee required.